 75g raspberries

 Snip the pointers of the piping luggage and use them to pipe your layout of bees and plants.
 For the bees, pipe at the purple details first, then area the tray within the freezer before adding the yellow on top.
-Once finished, region the tray inside the freezer while you’re making the cake batter.
+Once finished, tap the tray inside the freezer while making the cake batter.

 Heat the oven to 180C(fan)/200C/400F/gas mark 6.